Mountains & Rivers

 In 2010 I followed a call to inquire deeper into Eastern philosophies and practices, retreating into the French mountains and living simply for the following 2 years.

 Since then, I have engaged and shared internationally mainly in the dance and improvisation scene, as well as organizing readings, facilitating workshops and leading projects on an independent, self-supported basis.

 The central concern throughout was to give mountains and rivers a voice, and to offer a space to inquire what 'learning to listen' might stand for.

 In 2019 I have been offered a place on the Masters in Fine Art Practice and Performance at Glasgow School of Arts.

-I welcomed this opportunity as a way to formalize the studies I have been doing independently and to have a qualification that enables me to further investigate and to make the following proposal accessible to a wider context.
+I welcomed this opportunity as a way to formalize the studies I have been doing independently, and to obtain a qualification that enabled me to further investigate, as well as making the following proposal accessible to a wider context.

 Here is an outline of my proposal for GSA.

 Learning to live and to die - Life in service of all beings

 “We have no end of information to hand.
 What we lack is a narrative, one that makes deep sense to us, that allows each one of us to sort the relevant from the irrelevant in our lives.